PipoAT/SQLite-Database-Tool/README.md

 # SQLite-Database-Tool

 This is a simple C# with .NET Framework based WinForms App that manages SQLite Databases.
 PLEASE NOTE: This project that uses iTextSharp to compresss PDF documents while modifing the databases.
+Please reference the below license if you decide to use iTextSharp.

 ## License